conditions of entry

 AWARDING OF PRIZES

-Appendix 2 provides detail for all Prizes on offer at the Festival.
+Appendix 1 provides detail for all Prizes on offer at the Festival*.

 Some Prizes require future commitment from you, so please read this information carefully.
 You will be asked in the application process whether you wish to be considered for the various special Prizes.

+Judging of work will be undertaken on 11-12 September 2026.
 Prize winners will be announced at Opening Night on 12 September 2026.

 SELLING OF WORK

 It is a condition of entry in the Festival that all works exhibited be available for sale.
+You will be asked to provide a Sale Price as part of the application process.

-Sculpture in the Vineyards Inc. will deduct 1/3 of this price as Sales Commission if you sell your work.
+Sculpture in the Vineyards Inc. will deduct 33% of this price as Sales Commission if you sell your work.
 Payments from the sale of your work will be remitted to you on or before 14 days after the Festival closes.

 Applicants are advised to consider any other costs that may be applicable to your work (such as GST or Commercial Gallery Commissions) when deciding on your Sale Price.